cstawarz/jel/mwel.md

         ...
     end

-Global name bindings are created by assigning a value to a name that has not previously been declared local in the current scope or any enclosing scope.
+Global name bindings can be created only at the top level of a module (i.e. not from within a function).
+A global name binding is created by assigning a value to a name that has not previously been declared local.

 TODO:  Are global names global program-wide or just within the current module?